Lessons from Leigh and how marine reserves can fail By Dr J Floor Anthoni (2003)

 rules must be taught: to turn stones in such a way as to minimise damage;

-because during the visit there is so much else to learn.
+at schools because during the visit there is so much else to learn.

 Artifacts from the sea must